horenbergerb/FriendSimulator/README.md

 ## Training a Model

-To train a new GPT model, you will first want to open the *training_config.json* file.
+To fine-tune a GPT2 model, you will first want to open the *training_config.json* file.
 Here are the most important parameters:

 * *model_type* is the desired GPT2 model.
 The sizes are *gpt2*, *gpt2-medium*, *gpt2-large*, *gpt2-xl*.
 Some of these may be too big for your computer to train.
 * *model_name_or_path* should be the same as *model_type*